|

 If someone tells you it's built on site, but the sections are assembled at

 the shop, it still a prefab.
+Don't be fooled.

 -